binkley/modern-java-practices/README.md

 [_Download from Github Package Registry without authentication_.](https://github.community/t/download-from-github-package-registry-without-authentication/14407)

+### Save your CI artifacts

+It is helpful to preserve your build artifacts from CI, for example, to download built jars from different CI runs for comparing their behavior between commits without needing to rebuild locally, and also to confirm that your local build makes the same jars as CI does.

+The "Build with Gradle" and "Build with Maven" CI workflows each preserve a "jars" downloadable ZIP file.

 ### Example: Additional code quality checking

 This project uses JetBrain's Qodana\[*] as [an example tooling in